Kyagara/VSTweaks/README.md

 ## VSTweaks

-I wanted to learn C# and some weeks ago I started playing Vintage Story, so I decided to port some features of my old Minecraft mods.
-My goal is to make this a collection of features and let people customize as much as possible to keep compatibility with other mods, allowing for other mods that implement similar features to be used.
+The goal of this mod is to make it a collection of features similar to my old Minecraft mods and let people customize it as much as possible to keep compatibility with other mods, allowing for other mods that implement similar features to be used.

 This mod focuses more on code features (mechanics, commands, etc) rather than adding content (blocks, textures, etc).